Findus23/docs/docs/installation/upgrading.rst

 The best way to upgrade is to "reinstall" Firefly III using the following command:

 .. code-block:: bash

    composer create-project grumpydictator/firefly-iii --no-dev --prefer-dist firefly-iii-updated <next_version>

 Where ``<next_version>`` is the latest version of Firefly III.
 This installs Firefly III in a new directory called ``firefly-iii-updated``.
 Assuming your *original* Firefly III installation is in the directory ``firefly-iii`` you can upgrade by simply moving over your ``.env`` file and other stuff:

 .. code-block:: bash

    cp firefly-iii/.env firefly-iii-updated/.env
    cp firefly-iii/storage/upload/* firefly-iii-updated/storage/upload/
    cp firefly-iii/storage/export/* firefly-iii-updated/storage/export/

 If you use SQLite as a database system (you will know if you do) copy your database as well.
-Otherwise the ``.env``-file is enough.
+Otherwise, the ``.env``-file is enough.

 Then, run the following commands to finish the upgrade:

 .. code-block:: bash

    cd firefly-iii-updated
    rm -rf bootstrap/cache/*
    php artisan migrate --env=production # Answer yes when asked.